kamosin/gad-app-testing-framework/E2E_TEST_CASES.md

 16. Article is visible, and Title and user are the same as previously added.
 17. Flashpost is visible and text is correct.

-#### Test Case 2: Take REST API survey, Test Automation survey and verify survey responses.
+#### Surveys1Test: Take REST API survey, Test Automation survey and verify survey responses in statistics.

 **Steps:**
 1. Register new user and login.
 2. Click "surveys" button on "MyAccount page".
 3. Click Take Survey button in a row with Testing REST API row.
 4. Click Start Survey button and answer the questions.
-Each time try to click Next button without answering the question and then select the answer.
-5. Click "Return to Surveys button" after copleting the survey.
+5. Click "Return to Surveys button" after completing the survey.
 6. Click Take Survey button in a row with Test Automation row.
 7. Click Start Survey button and answer the questions.
-Each time try to click Next button without answering the question and then select the answer.
+8. Click "Return to Surveys button" after completing the survey.
+9. Go to statistics page and check if data is changed.

 **Expected results**